Croghan (village), New York: History

 The village was once a booming region for the lumber industry.
 During the late 19th century, one particularly influential member of the local community was millionaire lumber baron Theodore B. Basselin, whose estate sat on the corner of Main Street and Bank Street.
 His mansion remains there to this day.
 Basselin is buried in a private family plot along Main Street, next to the village library, which once served as the opera house.

 Croghan survived two major fires in the early 1900s, the first of which claimed the lives of two small children.
 The fire started next to where Stumps Tavern now sits along Main and Mechanic and engulfed most of the village, even burning down the massive Catholic church and divinity school.

-The village now takes great pride in its "world famous Croghan Bologna", produced and sold at the Campany family's meat market.
 The village was a center of the pure maple syrup industry before a microburst in the mid-1990s which brought extremely high winds, destroying many of the older, larger trees.

 Croghan is popular with avid outdoorsmen from throughout the country who visit the area in the summer for fishing and camping, in the fall for hunting, and in the winter for sledding.